Policies and Procedures Governing Canvas

 • Student - Provides access to all areas of the course, excluding the gradebook and the course settings

-• Faculty Peer Evaluator - Provides same access as Student
+• Faculty Peer Evaluator - Provides same access as Student minus the ability to participate in the course

 • Peer Mentor - Provides similar access as Student, plus the ability to send messages to the entire class